Seodaemun Prison History Museum: A Touching Horror

 Corpse Removal Exit (brutal tunnel!)

-Aside from learning about the situation of the prison during the Japanese occupation, you will also get to know about the developments that come afterwards.
+Aside from experiencing the awful conditions of Seodaemun Prison during the Japanese occupation, you will also get to know about the developments that come afterwards.

-On the 2/F, find out why Kang Ugyu, an independence fighter, bombed Namdaemun Station (now Seoul Station) and what a 'wall coffin' is.
+When you tour the Seodaemun Prison History Museum, go up the 2/F of the main hall and find out why Kang Ugyu, an independence fighter, bombed Namdaemun Station (now Seoul Station).

 In the Experience Building, know all about Gwan-sun Ryu, who was said to resemble Joan of Arc.

-While the museum strives to convey Korea's struggle against the Japanese forces in a tourist-friendly manner, some materials are not fully translated yet in English.
+While Seodaemun Prison History Museum strives to convey Korea's struggle against the Japanese forces in a tourist-friendly manner, some materials are not fully translated yet in English.

 By Subway: Take Orange Line and get off at Dongnimmun Station (Exit 5)